migae/lab.clj.appengine/README.md

 we have to copy from the `src` tree to the `build/exploded-app` tree.

-To verify that everything is working, run the dev server for the swagger subproject (`$ ./gradlew s:aRun`) and load `localhost:8080` in your browser.
-Then edit `core_impl.clj` and change something visible, e.g. one of the `:description` values.
+To verify that everything is working, run the dev server for the [compojure](compojure) demo subproject (`$ ./gradlew s:aRun`) and load `localhost:8080` in your browser.
+Visit `/echo/hello/bob`, then edit `echo.clj` and change something visible, e.g. change "Hello" to "Howdy".
 Then reload the webpage and you should see the change (almost) immediately.

 Try adding a route, e.g. within the `math` context:
 ```